Top Superbowl Food!

 Top Superbowl Food Ideas (with recipes)!

-Especially if you live in or are from or have ever been tailgating in Texas, you know what I speak about!
-It’s easy and even preferable to make the chili a day or several days in advance, then all you have to do is heat it up and put out the toppin’s.
-(Hint: by toppin’s I mean cheese, onions, pickled jalapeños and Fritos for a mean Frito Pie.)
-Another chili-related Superbowl recipe is chili dogs!
-Chili dog chili is different from my Texas-style chili, but just as easily made in advance so that all you are responsible for on game day is getting drunk on Miller Highlife or whatever your poison.
+Especially if you live in or are from or have ever been tailgating in Texas, you know what I talk about!
+It’s easy and even preferable to make the chili a day or several days in advance, so that all you’re responsible for on game day is getting drunk on Miller Highlife and heating up the chili.
+Lately I’ve been a real big fan of this chili with beans (don’t tell my dad!) but if you’re a true-blue no-beaner, use my dad’s Texas-style chili recipe.
+Use either recipe to make Frito pies by adding a table of toppings: cheese, onions, pickled jalapeños and Fritos.
+Another chili-related Superbowl recipe is the chili dog!
 (And if you abstain from the meats, try this vegan chili recipe and then thank your lucky stars that Fritos happen to be vegan, too.
 Phew!)

 2. BUFFALO WINGS